spettigrew/save-this-job-chrome-ext/README.md

 # 1️⃣ Save this Job

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+1️⃣ You can find the deployed project at https://www.savethisjob.com/

 ## Save this Job Contributors